mohithsathyanarayanan/mohithsathyanarayanan.github.io/index.md

 ### Climate change’s nasty consequences, and few solutions

-### About
+### About me
 Hey there, Hope you are doing good.
 I am Mohith Sathyanarayanan.
-I am pursuing masters in computer science.This is my blog on climate change and how society as a whole could work to reverse it.
+I am pursuing masters in computer science from IIIT-Bangalore.
+I am very passionate about using technolgy in finance, i have done a internship under professor  C.jagadish Reddy of Hyderabad School of Buisness on the application of Data Science to Portfolio analysis.
+I have also been a part of the app development team of UpConnectMe a social media startup.
+When not busy with assignments and academics i am usually reading novels(my present one being "Alchemist") or playing my keyboard.
+I have also been a part of greenpeace during my schooling years.Here I would like to talk about climate change and a few solutions I had in my mind.

 ### Introduction
 Climate change includes both global warmings driven by human-induced emissions of greenhouse gases and the resulting large-scale shifts in weather patterns.
 Though there have been previous periods of climatic change since the mid-20th century humans have had an unprecedented impact on Earth’s climate system and caused change on a global scale.